Lumieducation/H5P-Nodejs-library/docs/usage/h5p-editor-constructor.md

 custom url generator.
 It is possible to inherit from UrlGenerator and overwrite the getBaseUrl function if needed.

-See [H5PServer](https://github.com/BoBiene/H5PServer) for an implementation sample using the urlGenerator.
+See the third-party [H5PServer](https://github.com/BoBiene/H5PServer) project for an implementation sample using the urlGenerator.